twaclaw/pi-cluster/README.rst

 powered-up the cluster, you can start with the configuration.
 I use Ansible to configure the devices.

 * Discover the devices ip addresses.
 Here, I assume your network IP address is 172.16.0.0/24.
-You can create an Ansible inventory with those IP addresses.
+You can create an Ansible `inventory.cfg <ansible/inventory.cfg>`_ with those IP addresses.

     .. code:: bash